Flow around a Cylinder Using the Sharp Interface Method#

 end

-• number of particles is set to one as we only want one particle.
+• number of particles is set to 1 as we only want one particle.

 • initial refinement is set to 0.
-In this case, the initial mesh is small enough to ensure that the mesh around the particle is sufficiently smaller than the particle.
-In this case, it is not necessary to pre-refine the mesh around the particle.
+In this case, the initial mesh is small enough compared to the particle size.
+It is therefore not necessary to pre-refine the mesh around the particle.

-• position Function expression is set to 8;8 as the position of the particle is constant in time, and the center of the particle is at this position.
+• position Function expression is set to 8;8 as the position of the particle is constant in time.

-• velocity Function expression is set to 0;0 as the velocity of the particle is 0 and the case is steady.
+• velocity Function expression is set to 0;0 as this is a steady and static case.

 All the other parameters have been set to their default values since they do not play a role in this case.